daniellerch/daniellerch.github.io/_posts/2018-06-01-image-stego-lsbm.md

 <br>
-To extract the message we can use the same program we used with LSB replacement:
+To extract the message we can use the same program we used with [LSB replacement](http://daniellerch.me/image-stego-lsbr).:

 ```python
 import sys